-The initial interest rate for an ARM is typically lower than the interest rate on a 30 year fixed rate mortgage.
-Borrowers benefit from the lower interest rate, sometimes called a “teaser” rate, for the first 3, 5, 7 or 10 years of the loan, depending on what type of ARM you select.
+Adjustable rate mortgage rates are typically lower than the interest rate on a 30 year fixed rate mortgage, at least initially.
+Borrowers benefit from the lower ARM mortgage rate, sometimes called a “teaser” rate, for the first 3, 5, 7 or 10 years of the loan, depending on what type of ARM you select.
 After this initial period, which is also called the fixed rate period, the interest rate is subject to change and possibly increase.
-Borrowers who know they are only going to own their home for a set period of time are able to take advantage of the lower interest rate afforded by an ARM, without being exposed to the risk that their interest rate increases in the future.

-A lower interest rate means a lower monthly payment for borrowers.
+Lower adjustable rate mortgage rates mean a lower monthly payment for borrowers.
 A lower monthly mortgage payment provides additional financial flexibility for borrowers and makes owning a home more affordable, at least during the initial fixed rate period of the loan.
 The flip side of an adjustable rate mortgage is that your monthly payment can potentially increase in the future if interest rates go up.
 Borrowers need to make sure that they can afford their monthly payment both at the beginning of the mortgage, when the interest rate is lower, and over time if their payment goes up.

 The interest rate for an adjustable rate mortgage is subject to change after a fixed period of time, usually the first 3, 5, 7 or 10 years of the mortgage.
 The period of the loan when the interest rate can change is called the adjustable rate period and lasts until the end of the loan term, which is usually 30 years.
 If you think interest rates will decline in the future then an adjustable rate mortgage may be a good option.
 Because if interest rates go down during the adjustable rate period of your loan, your monthly payment will decrease which is great for borrowers.
 Please note that predicting interest rates is highly challenging so this approach can expose you to significant risk.